About

 -

 Political Consulting.
-I study the behaviour of authoritarian states, disinformation, human rights in the MENA region, and how these intersect with foreign policy, digital security practices for individuals and small teams.
+Authoritarian states, disinformation, human rights in the MENA region, and how these intersect with foreign policy and digital security for individuals and small teams.

 -

 Organisational Consulting.
-My expertise is in helping young or growing organisations develop, with all that it entails from the simple problems of institutionalising efficient processes to big-picture strategy development and developing organisational culture.
-Areas of particular interest are transition to remote or asynchronous work, developing or improving of organisational workflows and processes, and knowledge management for expert teams with high-levels of information flow.
+Helping young or growing organisations develop, from institutionalising efficient processes to strategy, culture, remote or asynchronous work, workflows, and knowledge management for expert teams with high levels of information flow.

 -